calaca/reactnd-project-readable-starter/README.md

 ### Production

-Click [here](http://35.227.181.248/) for the live version of this app.
-Please note that the service worker won't work because this is not a secure origin.
+Click [here](https://sheltered-reef-99594.herokuapp.com/) for the live version of this app.

-:exclamation: This is a bit buggy!
-Apache doesn't seem to work well with React Router.
+### Deployment

+- `npm start`: starts the server for deployment
+- `npm run postinstall`: builds the app for production/deployment to the `build` folder

+To run these, make sure you are at the *root* folder.

 ## Running the tests